oschrenk/plan.swift/Docs/Templating.md

 - a custom `format` filter for date/time formatting (see cheatsheet [here](https://www.advancedswift.com/date-formatter-cheatsheet-formulas-swift/))

 It assumes:
-- that your Calendar names are without spaces
+- that your calendar names are without spaces
 - that you have Google Meet events at work

 ## Appendix